 You Fight Differently

-In each of my previous relationships, all I'd needed was an itchy trigger finger and then it was done—poof, over—usually around the six-month mark.
+In each of my previous relationships, all I'd needed was a trigger and then it was done—poof, over—usually around the six-month mark.
 When Mike and I fought before we were married, getting out was always an option.
 We did break up once, after about a year.
 It lasted a month, only because I was out of the country.
 If I'd been home, it would've been three days; if we'd already been married, it wouldn't have even been a fight.
 Of course, marriages can end, but no capriciously.
 Being married means that there are structures to be dismantled and paperwork to be filled out.
 One needs more than a passing fancy, more than one bad mood.
 Marriage means sticking it out, knowing that there will be storms but that the boat is sturdy.

 You Look at the World Differently